MicrosoftDocs/win32/desktop-src/UpdateOrchestrator/iupdateorchestratorupdate-performaction.md

 the action to be performed.

 `actionCallback`
-callback to be called with progress, failures and when the action completes
+callback to be called with progress, failures and when the action completes.

 ## Returns
 Returns **S_OK** if the PerformAction was able to start the action, or a failure if not.

-If S_OK is returned, then the USO will wait until either [IUpdateOrchestratorActionCallback::ReportCompleted](iupdateorchestratoractioncallback-reportcompleted.md) or [IUpdateOrchestratorActionCallback::ReportFailed](iupdateorchestratoractioncallback-reportfailed.md) is called.
+If S_OK is returned, then the Update Orchestrator will wait until either [IUpdateOrchestratorActionCallback::ReportCompleted](iupdateorchestratoractioncallback-reportcompleted.md) or [IUpdateOrchestratorActionCallback::ReportFailed](iupdateorchestratoractioncallback-reportfailed.md) is called.
+If an HRESULT error is returned instead, the Update Orchestrator was not able to start the given action and thus will not wait for ReportCompleted or ReportFailed.

+## Remarks

+Update Orchestrator will keep the machine awake to perform updates until PerformAction is called and returns either S_OK, ReportCompleted or ReportFailed.

 ## See Also